Rolling hills, vineyards, stone houses, and quaint hilltop villages; that’s Tuscany.

-The quiet country roads just invite you to explore them as you come across vineyards and little villages where you can stop and refresh yourself in the local café or bar.
+The quiet country roads invite you to explore them as you come across vineyards and tiny villages where you can stop and refresh yourself in the local café or bar.

-On the other hand Tuscany offers big cities too; Florence is the capital and has a wonderful historic centre, noted for its Renaissance art, architecture and monuments.
+On the other hand, Tuscany offers big cities too; Florence is the capital and has a great historic centre, noted for its Renaissance art, architecture and monuments.

-The smaller city Pisa is of course famous for its Leaning Tower, and if you enjoy the medieval cityscape of Florence you’ll love Siena too.
+Of course, the smaller city Pisa is famous for its Leaning Tower, and if you enjoy the medieval cityscape of Florence, you’ll love Siena too.

-The whole of Tuscany is well known for its long and fairly hot summers with temperatures usually averaging a few degrees hotter inland than they do on the coast.
+The whole of Tuscany is well known for its long and relatively hot summers, with temperatures usually averaging a few degrees hotter inland than they do on the coast.

 You can expect warm and pleasant temperatures from May through to October, so there’s a long summer season to enjoy.

-In terms of rainfall, summers aren’t without rain though there’s a lot less at this time of year compared to autumn and spring, when the most rain falls.
-November is Florence’s wettest month while October is Pisa’s.
+In terms of rainfall, summers aren’t without rain though there’s a lot less at this time of year than autumn and spring when the most precipitation falls.
+November is Florence’s wettest month, while October is Pisa’s.